MatthiasBart/bachelor-thesis/chapters/1-intro.typ

 //     like.
 Explain, how to possibly solve a given problem. ],
 // )

-== Method
+*Method*

 A prototype application will be developed that will serve as a tool to measure quality metrics of connectivity.
-The metrics will be stated in the test protocol and different scenarios will be tested that indicate different characterisics to cover most areas of application.
+The metrics will be defined in the test protocol.
+In addition, different scenarios, indicating various characteristics of real life scenarios will be tested to cover most areas of application.
+Measurement of connection quality will be purely based on values captured by the prototype app itself.
+The characteristics of the environment will be first described based on human perceive.
+Measuring distance will be done with ....
+TODO

-== Summary
+*Summary*

-Since the latest smartphone technologies improved hardware and operating system for direct communications, it is unclear how well these tequniques can currently be implemented to support communication in various scenarios.
+Since the latest smartphone technologies improved hardware and operating system for direct communications, it is unclear how well these techniques can currently serve direct communication in different scenarios.
 Focusing on the Apple platform, an iOS App is developed, that also serves as testing utility.
+After discussing related work that summarizes past attempts, considerations and benefits of direct communication the @background will provide all required knowledge to understand the concepts of the design and decisions made to best answer the question, if or when latest technology is/will be ready to rely on direct PtP communication.

 // #todo(
 //   [